-SEQUOIA NAGAMATSU is the author of the story collection, Where We Go When All We Were Is Gone (Black Lawrence Press), silver medal winner of the 2016 Foreword Reviews’ Indies Book of the Year Award and an Entropy Magazine Best Book of 2016.
-His work has appeared or is forthcoming in publications such as Conjunctions, ZYZZYVA, The Fairy Tale Review, Tin House online, Black Warrior Review, Willow Springs, The Bellevue Literary Review, Lightspeed Magazine, and One World: A Global Anthology of Short Stories, among others.
-Originally from Hawaii and the San Francisco Bay Area, he was educated at Grinnell College and Southern Illinois University.
+SEQUOIA NAGAMATSU is the author of the story collection, Where We Go When All We Were Is Gone (Black Lawrence Press), silver medal winner of the 2016 Foreword Reviews Indies Book of the Year Award, an Entropy Magazine Best Book of 2016, and a notable book at Buzzfeed.
+His work has appeared or is forthcoming in publications such as Conjunctions, ZYZZYVA, The Fairy Tale Review, Tin House online, Black Warrior Review, Willow Springs, Pleiades, Lightspeed Magazine, and One World: A Global Anthology of Short Stories, among others.
+Originally from Hawaii and the San Francisco Bay Area, he was educated at Grinnell College (BA Anthropology) and Southern Illinois University (MFA Creative Writing).
 He co-edits Psychopomp Magazine, an online quarterly dedicated to innovative prose, and teaches at St. Olaf College.
 He lives in the Twin Cities region of Minnesota with his wife, the writer Cole Nagamatsu, and their cat Kalahira.
 He is currently working on a second story collection and a novel.

 “Let me tell you about a girl in a boat in the middle of an ocean.
 She has no oars, no sail, and the sea is calm.
 On a good day, she can see land, and there’s a glimmer of hope that she’ll make it, although she never will.
 Let me tell you about my daughter who was born without most of her brain.”
 I talk for longer than I imagined, as if I were teaching a class on Daisy.
 This is who she is.
 This is what she has.
 This is our life together.
 This is what the doctors say.
 And this is what I know to be true.”